IBM-EPBL/IBM-Project-28812-1660117049/README.md

 Sometimes elderly people forget to take their medicine at the correct time.
 They also forget which medicine He / She should take at that particular time.
 And it is difficult for doctors/caretakers to monitor the patients around the clock.
 To avoid this problem, this medicine reminder system is developed.

+## Introduction

+Sometimes patients forget to take medicine at thr required time of medicines.And sometimes patient also forgets which medicine He/She have to take at required time.
+And it is difficult for Doctor/Compounder to monitor patients around the clock.To avoid this problem,we have made this medicine reminder system for patients using Arduino.

 ## Used By